 Spider Schema Data Model

-On the project I am working on, the CEO recently said: “Is it too much to ask, seriously here; to create a system where data is not only painstakingly entered in by competent staff, but then to use that same system to do normal analytical reporting?
-I mean why we do need a system to put the data into, and then another system that does the reporting?
-Yea I know, that’s a lot to ask.”
+While attending a board meeting that ended up starting a new project, the CEO made this statement: “Is it too much to ask, seriously here; to create a system where data is not only painstakingly entered in by competent staff, but then to use that same system to do normal analytical reporting?
+I mean why we do need one system to put the data into, and then another system that does the reporting?”

 What no one seems to understand is that the problem is in how the data is related as it is stored in the underlying database system.
 The key words are how the data is RELATED.
 ERP and CRM systems are built to provide On Line Transactional Processing or OLTP.

 There are literally no ERP systems that can do self-service Analytic Reporting.
 There may be a few that have a “built in Data Warehouse” that reporting is done from, but when you “look under the hood”; the data is not related for self-service reporting.

 A solution to these problems do exist.
 But in order to accomplish this, one must first understand the needs of both systems; then to combine those needs together, and create a new Data Model that supports the needs and relationships of both the Transactional and Analytical data models.
 This is where the Spider Schema Data Model comes into play.